monjuik/go-octopi/spec.md

 #### Data Depth and Update Policy

-- Data history limited to **current month + three full preceding months**.
+- Data history limited to **the current week plus the four full preceding weeks**.
-  Example: if today is 9 Nov 2025 → data range = 1 Aug 2025 – 9 Nov 2025.
+  Example: if today is 9 Nov 2025 → data range = 6 Oct 2025 – 9 Nov 2025.
 - Older epochs and transactions are ignored to reduce RPC load and response latency.
 - This range typically corresponds to ~30 Solana epochs (~70–80 RPC calls max per wallet).